venkat0707/Dimensionality-Reduction-and-Classification-of-Hyperspectral-Images/README.md

+# Dimensionality Reduction and Classification on Hyperspectral Images

+## Steps to Download Hyperspectral Datasets
+Navigate to the url http://lesun.weebly.com/hyperspectral-data-set.html to download the following datasets
+  #### Indian Pines
+  #### Pavia University
+  #### Salinas

-# Steps to install the packages
+## Steps to install the packages
 1.Updating the package list using the following command <br />

 $```sudo apt-get update ```<br />